Kimitzu/kimitzu-go/README.md

 ﻿# kimitzu-go
-Kimitzu Server Daemon in Go forked from OpenBazaar
+Kimitzu Server Daemon forked from OpenBazaar

-This repository contains the OpenBazaar server daemon which handles the heavy lifting for the [OpenBazaar](https://openbazaar.org/) desktop application.
-The server combines several technologies: A modified [IPFS](https://ipfs.io) node, which itself combines ideas from Git, BitTorrent, and Kademlia.
-A lightweight wallet for interacting with several cryptocurrency networks.
-And a JSON API which can be used by a user interface to control the node and browse the network.
-Find the user interface for the server at [github.com/OpenBazaar/openbazaar-desktop](https://github.com/OpenBazaar/openbazaar-desktop).
+This repository contains the OpenBazaar server daemon used by [Kimitzu Services](https://github.com/kimitzu/kimitzu-services) to crawl and index listings.
+It also handles profile, wallet, and order processing for the [Kimitzu Client](https://github.com/kimitzu/kimitzu-client).

+The primary changes are in the schemas wherein we added additional information such as:
+- Listing Location information
+- Two-way rating system (Service Provider and Vendor)
+- Custom properties for Service Competency Matrix

+Other features and APIs on Openbazaar-Go remains as-is in Kimitzu-Go to ensure maximum compatibility and interoperability.

 ## Table of Contents